iamtash/iamtash.github.io/_posts/2019-09-15-rails_project_coffeecups_2_0.markdown

     </ul>
 <% end %>
 ```
-The partial I previously created for generating an HTML table to display on the Coffee Index page came in handy.
+A partial I previously created for generating an HTML table to display on the Coffee Index page came in handy.

-My logic of declaring users similar if they possess ANY common favorites is not in production, because if lots of users are sipping lots of cups and rating lots of coffees, it doesn't make sense for a user you share one favorite coffee with to be considered equally as similar to you as a user you share five similar coffees with.
+My logic of declaring users similar if they possess ANY common favorites would not be good in production, because if lots of users are sipping lots of cups and rating lots of coffees, it doesn't make sense for a user you share one favorite coffee with to be considered equally as similar to you as a user with whom you share five favorite coffees.
 Recommendations of the latter user's other favorite coffees should be prioritized higher than the former.

 Thus my next step with my ongoing, evolving project will be to implement logic in which other users are scored based on how many coffees were rated similarly, so that coffee recommendations derived from high scoring users can be prioritized . . . and also to add some JavaScript flare ;) .